*This is an unrevised version of the paper.

 Moderated mediation model demonstrating the association between the variables of the study

-The sample included 183 adults, ranging in age between 20 and 84 years (M = 47.55; SD = 13.11).
+Employing a convenience sample and an online survey, the survey was applied to 183 adults, ranging in age between 20 and 84 years (M = 47.55; SD = 13.11).
 The study comprised of 62% female and 38% male.
+According to Kline (2015), an adequate sample size should be 5 or 10 times the amount of the parameters in path and factor analysis, and a reasonable sample size is about 150 (Fritz & MacKinnon, 2007; Muthén & Muthén, 2002).
+The sample of this study is thus considered adequate for the analyses.
 The participants were recruited through social media and e-mail within the research team’s affiliated networks.
 A web-based survey was created using the study measures and demographic questions.
 Participants were informed of the voluntary nature of the study and were assured that no identifiable personal information was collected to ensure anonymity.

 Suffering during COVID-19

-Suffering Measure during COVID-19 (SM-COVID-19) was used to measure the suffering experiences during COVID-19 of people (Wong, 2020b).
+Suffering Measure during COVID-19 (SM-COVID-19) was used to measure the suffering experiences during COVID-19 of people, including their adversity (Wong, 2020b).
 The scale is a 10-item self-report scale (e.g., “Poor physical health condition”), and all items were scored using a 5-point Likert type scale, ranging from 1 (not at all) to 5 (a great deal).
 The internal reliability estimate of the scale with the present study was strong, see Table 3.

 The brief version of the Personal Meaning Profile (PMP-B) was used to assess individual’s perception of personal meaning and sense of purpose and personal significance in their lives (McDonald et al., 2012).
 The PMP-B is a 21-item self-report measure (e.g., I believe I can make a difference in the world).
 Participants indicate their agreement with each item on a 7-point Likert type scale, ranging from 1 (not all all) to 7 (a great deal).
 The subscales of the PMP-B include achievement, relationship, religion, self-transcendence, self-acceptance, intimacy and fair treatment.
 The subscale scores can be summed to form a total score.
 The internal reliability estimate of the scale with the present study was strong, see Table 3.